neopilotai/LLMCode/llmcode/website/docs/usage/watch.md

     app.run(debug=True)
 ```

-### Add a file to the llmcode chat
+### Add a file to the llm code

-Rather than using `/add` to add a file inside the llmcode chat, you can
+Rather than using `/add` to add a file inside the llm code, you can
 simply put an `#AI` comment in it and save the file.
 You can undo/remove the comment immediately if you like, the file
-will still be added to the llmcode chat.
+will still be added to the llm code.

-## Also use llmcode chat in the terminal
+## Also use llm code in the terminal

 It can be really helpful to get a change started with AI comments.
 But sometimes you want to build on or refine those changes.